It was a silver town in her day ~

 male and female acolytes, to drink

-at her yard pail.
+at her yard pail

-She closes her Bible (that told of life
+she shuts her Bible (that told of life

-and death and afterlife) to watch
+and death and afterlife) to watch the foxes shyly going,

 printing a double trail on sand

-and crusted lake,
+and crusted lake, coats wet with moonlight

-She knows that black fox shadows
+she knows that black fox shadows

 precede them into night,

-and their eyes are silver coin.
+and their eyes are silver coin

 |